a-lurker/a-lurker.github.io/docs/README.md

 Please consider [donating](https://www.justgiving.com/DataYours/).
 The money goes to "Cancer Research UK".

 ## Community
-The developer and users can generally be found at [Smarthome Community Forum](https://smarthome.community/).
+The developer and users can generally be found at the [Smarthome Community Forum](https://smarthome.community/).